certbot/certbot/docs/using.rst

 Currently, only the Apache plugin is included in Portage.
 However, you can use Layman to add the ``mrueg`` overlay which does include a package for the certbot nginx plugin.
-(Please not: this plugin is in alpha stage, so should be used with caution, after creating a backup up of your Nginx configuration.
+(Please note: this plugin is in alpha stage, so should be used with caution, after creating a backup up of your Nginx configuration.
 We strongly recommend you use the ``app-crypt/certbot`` package instead until the nginx plugin is ready.